chrisgoringe/cg-metadata/readme.md

 - `Load Image with Metadata` - load the image and its metadata.
 - `Get Metadata` - read the metadata that has been stored or loaded.
 - `Set/Get Metadata String` - set or get a custom key-value pair.
+- `Send Text` - uses a text input to set the value of another node's widget
+- `Show Text` - display the text in the UI
+- `Show Metadata` - display the metadata (at the end of execution)

 ## Note on sequencing and triggers